BuildOnViction/docs/docs/get-started/run-node.md

 ### Prerequisites

-To use tmn, you should meet this requirements in addition of the hardware ones:
+To run the docker images, you should meet this requirement in addition of the hardware ones:

 - [Docker CE](https://docs.docker.com/install/)